microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-tips.md

 ## Deduplicate emails when needed

-When extracting emails from the `Message` datasets, there will often be multiple JSON objects for the same email.
+When you extract emails from the `Message` dataset, there will often be multiple JSON objects for the same email.
 These duplicates exist because when an email is sent to multiple people, there is a copy of the email in every recipient's mailbox.
-The dataset is extracted from every mailbox, so it will contain all copies.
-In some scenarios, it might be necessary to keep every copy.
-But in some scenarios, you only want to count the email once, so you should deduplicate the emails after extraction.
+Because the dataset is extracted from every mailbox, it will contain all copies across users.
+In some scenarios, it might be necessary to keep every copy but in others, you may want to remove the duplicates.
 You can deduplicate the exported JSON objects based on the `internetMessageId` of the messages: Two messages with the same `internetMessageId` are duplicate copies of the same instance.
-The duplicates can exist in different blobs, so you must deduplicate across all blobs rather than deduplicating in each blob separately.
+Because the duplicates can exist in different blobs, you must deduplicate across all blobs rather than deduplicating in each blob separately.

 ## Use puser field to determine the relevant user